Cognitive Triad

 On the other hand, fundamental presumptions or schemas that affect how people understand and evaluate their experiences are known as underlying beliefs.
 Repetitive cognitive processing reinforces negative beliefs, such as “I am worthless” or “The world is cruel,” which form the basis of skewed thought patterns.

-Discussion on How Beck’s Cognitive Theory Revolutionized The Understanding of Depression
+How Beck’s Cognitive Theory Revolutionized The Understanding of Depression

 By emphasizing the role of cognitive processes in the genesis and management of depression, Beck’s cognitive model of depression signified a paradigm change in the field of psychology.